roywakumelojr/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [X] Why would you use class component over function components (removing hooks from the question)?

+    Class components have the ability to hold state which refers to the data an application needs in order to run effectively.

-- [ ] Name three lifecycle methods and their purposes.
+- [X] Name three life-cycle methods and their purposes.

+    The three life-cycle methods are Mounting, Updating and Unmounting.
+The Mounting phase is when a component is built, the updating phase refers to when the components are revised in order to meet that the developer is trying to achieve. and lastly, Unmounting defines when a component is removed from the screen.

-- [ ] What is the purpose of a custom hook?
+- [X] What is the purpose of a custom hook?

+    Custom hooks enable developers to build reusable code which also makes it easy to manage a variety of user interactions such as event listeners.

-- [ ] Why is it important to test our apps?
+- [X] Why is it important to test our apps?

+    Testing saves a lot time in the long run and also acts and a guide for new team members.

 ## Project Set Up